Abandoned & Little-Known Airfields:

 of the “Houston Metro Airlines Clear Lake STOLport, serving the NASA area.”

-I seem to recall those odd little airplanes that Metro Airlines was using in & out of there.”
+I recall those odd little airplanes that Metro Airlines was using in & out of there.”

 The earliest photo that has been located of the Clear Lake Metroport was a 1973 aerial view.